-N. Accounting Standards Updates (ASUs): In August 2018, the FASB issued ASU 2018-15 Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
-The amendments align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
+In August 2018, the FASB issued ASU 2018-15 Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
+The amendments align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internaluse software (and hosting arrangements that include an internal use software license).
 The accounting for the service element of a hosting arrangement that is a service contract is not affected by the amendments in this Update.
 The guidance is effective for public business entities for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
 Early adoption is permitted, including adoption in any interim period, for all entities.
 The amendments should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
-Adoption of the guidance will have no impact on the Association's statements of financial condition and results of operations.
+The guidance will be adopted on a prospective basis in 2020 and is not expected to have a material impact on the statements of financial condition or results of operations.

 In August 2018, the FASB issued ASU 2018-13 Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 The amendments are part of the FASB's disclosure framework project.
 The project's objective and primary focus are to improve the effectiveness of disclosures in the notes to financial statements by facilitating clear communication of the information required by GAAP that is most important to users of each entity's financial statements.
 The amendments remove, modify or add certain disclosures contained in the financial statement footnotes related to fair value.
 Additionally, the guidance is intended to promote the appropriate exercise of discretion by entities when considering fair value measurement disclosures and to clarify that materiality is an appropriate consideration of entities and their auditors when evaluating disclosure requirements.
 The amendments are effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
 Certain amendments should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
-Entities may early adopt the provisions in whole upon issuance or may early adopt any removed or modified disclosures upon issuance and delay adoption of the additional disclosures until their effective date.
-The Association has adopted the removed disclosures effective with the 2018 Annual Report.
+Early adoption is permitted upon issuance.
+Entities are permitted to early adopt any removed or modified disclosures upon issuance of this Update and delay adoption of the additional disclosures until their effective date.
+The removed disclosures were adopted effective with the 2018 Annual Report, and the remaining disclosures were adopted with the 2019 Annual Report.